Terms of Service

 Customer may terminate this Agreement any time without cause upon 30 days’ prior written notice to Supplier, in which case any active Subscription will be deemed terminated as well.
 Customer acknowledges that should Customer terminate for convenience, any pre-paid fees to Supplier corresponding to the unused Subscription term are non-refundable.

-If Customer has a free version account, and does not log into an account for more than 365 days, that account will be permanently deleted.
-Supplier will provide bimonthly (every 60 days of inactivity) reminder notifications before deleting Customer’s account.
+If Customer has a free version account and does not log into an account for more than six (6) months, that account will be permanently deleted.
+Supplier will notify Customer via email at least thirty (30) days before deleting Customer’s account, with a follow-up reminder notification at least seven (7) days prior to the deletion.
 Upon such account deletion, all Customer Content will become inaccessible and may be permanently deleted.

 Upon termination of these this Agreement: (a) your license rights will terminate and you must immediately cease all use of the Services; (b) you will no longer be authorized to access your account or the Services; (c) you must pay Supplier any unpaid amount that was due prior to termination; and (d) all payment obligations accrued prior to termination and Sections 1, 5, 7, 9.5, 9.6, 10, 13, 15, 16.3, 17, 18, 19, 20, and 21 will survive.